What do you do if you are a media and entertainment company today?

 It’s clear from conversations I’ve had with top marketing executives in media and entertainment companies that there is no clean and clear customer acquisition path in OTT.
 In fact, there’s little measurement capability, poor attribution, and a massive, gaping hole in the conversion cycle.

 Think about the customer journey OTT players are forced to utilize:

 - See ad for OTT service

-- Go to smart TV or set-top box or Xbox or smart Blu-Ray player (and, likely, have to turn on 2 or more devices, set video source appropriate, and so on)
+- Go to smart TV or set-top box or Xbox or smart Blu-Ray player (and, likely, have to turn on 2 or more devices, set video source appropriately, and so on)

 - Find the app store equivalent on the platform of choice